Frequently Asked Questions

 Consumer

-Under the CPFTA, the Consumers Association of Singapore (“CASE”) and Singapore Tourism Board (“STB”) are the first points of contact for consumer complaints.
+Under the CPFTA, the Consumers Association of Singapore (“CASE”) and Singapore Tourism Board (“STB”) remain the first points of contact for local consumers and tourists respectively to handle complaints.
 CASE will assist aggrieved consumers to obtain redress, and in some cases, compensation through negotiation and/or mediation.
 CASE may also engage the errant suppliers to warn them and/or enter into a Voluntary Compliance Agreement (“VCA”) where the errant suppliers agree in writing to stop the unfair practice, and in some cases, compensate affected consumers.

 Some issues that CASE may be able to assist you in, include: